“A week of camp life is worth six months of theoretical teaching in the meeting room.”

 The highlight of many scouts’ experience is summer camp.
-The importance going to camp with the troop cannot be overstated.
+The importance of going to camp with the troop cannot be overstated.
 There are many benefits.
-First and foremost, there is a lot of fun camp offers opportunities to try new things, outside, away from screens.
+First and foremost, there is a lot of fun!
+Camp offers opportunities to try new things, outside, away from screens.

 Scouts will make friends and become empowered as they learn about themselves, scouting, outdoors, and citizenship.
 There will be a lot of work on advancement, and scouts can complete the requirements for at least one rank (sometimes two) in a week.